 Saigon Nightlife: The Best Bars and Clubs

-Ho Chi Minh City is Vietnam’s definitive party city, with its hundreds of bars and clubs to choose from for a proper night out.
+Ho Chi Minh City is Vietnam’s definitive party city, with hundreds of bars and clubs to choose from for a proper night out.
 However, the age-old quality vs quantity argument might not be necessary here as the city’s nightlife scene is quite possibly one of the most diverse in the region.
-Whether you’re into eardrum-crushing vinahouse music, a low-budget night out for some cheap beers or some good, dark underground techno, there is something for you here.
+Whether you’re into eardrum-crushing vinahouse music, fun nights with your friends at a dance club, a low-budget night out for some cheap Saigon beers or some good, dark underground techno, there is something for you here.

 Backpacker Nightlife in Saigon

 A slightly subdued version of the infamous Khao San Road in Bangkok, you won’t find a lot of stylish places here.
-However, many are inexpensive and great for meeting new people.
+Vietnam alcohol prices in this area vary depending on where you’re drinking.
+The good thing is most of the establishments here are inexpensive and great for meeting new people.

 Bui Vien Street

 Although popular with tourists, the Pham Ngu Lao area also masquerades as a slightly low-key red light district, with its countless hostess bars and massage parlours with “extra” services.
-Just take a walk down the street and if you see an increasing number of pretty ladies smiling at you as you walk, high chance you’re in “that area”.
+Just take a walk down the street and if you see an increasing number of pretty ladies smiling at you as you walk, there’s a good chance you’re in “that area”.

 Generally speaking, there are three kinds of expats in Saigon: those who love the backpacker district, those who hate it and those who pretend they hate it but inevitably end up there every weekend.
 The second group will prefer more exclusive clubs and bars, which can also be popular with Viet Kieus (Vietnamese who’ve grown up abroad).